Lakewood Nursing Home

 Most people believe that nursing homes are the only options available as you prepare to care for an aging parent.
 However, in the past 30 years, more appropriate care options that do not require dedicated skilled nursing, have become available to help serve seniors.
 As a matter of fact, very few residents require dedicated nursing care and may benefit from an independent, assisted or memory care setting.

-Spectrum Retirement offers independent, assisted and memory care living, but does not have a nursing home component.
-For decades, only about five percent of the country's older adults have ever actually lived in a nursing home (called a skilled nursing facility for its more advanced care).
+For decades, only about less than five percent of the country's older adults have ever actually lived in a nursing home (called a skilled nursing facility for its more advanced care).
 In between one's own home and a nursing home, you'll find a variety of housing options, called the continuum of care.
+The various options offered in a retirement community do not always have nursing home components.
+At Spectrum Retirement we offer the following living options throughout our communities: independent living, assisted living and memory care.
+Lakeview Senior Living offers Independent Living.

 Independent Living – For older adults who can take care of themselves, and who seek housing with little maintenance.
 It often has activities and amenities designed for older adults' convenience and social needs.